Survival Guide

 You can also opt for Rowboats or Sloops to transport goods across water (See Ship Building Guide).

 Finally, the best Personal Upgrade to your Carrying Capacity is, of course, Backpacks.
-Backpacks are a late game item, requiring Steel, but they can be customized, opened directly by pressing B, and provide you with 27 Inventory Slots, essentially giving you your Inventory back.
-Additionally, they have Backpack Shelves, which allow you to take items from and insert items into the Backpack automatically.
+Backpacks are a late game item, requiring Steel, but if you Shift + Right Click on the Ground while Wearing one, you can place it down, presenting you with 27 Inventory Slots that essentially give you your Inventory back!
+Backpacks can be equipped to the Back Slot.

 Additionally, there's also some other miscellanious storage options.

 The Quiver is an item that holds Arrows and Bolts, and can be put in your Belt Slot.
 Similarly, The Lunch Basket holds foods, though it still takes a full hotbar slot.
-Food Plates are blocks that allow you to place down most foods in the world, allowing you to display them nicely and set out a large amount of food without placing it down on the ground.
 You can also make a Piggy Bank to Store Coins outside of your Wallet, keeping them safe from Death.

 Another big factor of Surviving in Vassal is your Temperature, which you can see above the hotbar.
 By crafting a Thermometer, you can get more detailed temperature information, though it's not required.
 Temperature won't be an immediate problem to most, but in extremely cold areas or hot areas, it can catch up to you quickly.
 There's a few major ways to offset the Cold However!